bbc/nmos-auth-server/README.md

 ### Getting Started

-Please Check the [README.md](https://github.com/bbc/rd-apmm-python-oauth/tree/master/nmosoauth) in the `nmosoauth` directory for more in-depth instructions on starting the NMOS OAuth2 Server and registering a client.
+Please Check the [README.md](https://github.com/bbc/nmos-auth-server/tree/master/nmosoauth) in the `nmosoauth` directory for more in-depth instructions on starting the NMOS OAuth2 Server and registering a client.

-For information regarding building, testing and packaging this repo, please refer to the [Python Templating Library](https://github.com/bbc/rd-apmm-python-lib-template) for more information.

 **You can now navigate to `http://127.0.0.1:4999/x-nmos/auth/v1.0/home/` to find the Home Page of the authorization server** in order to perform any admin tasks, such as registering users and clients.

-## Requirements

-* six
-* nmoscommon
-* Flask
-* sqlalchemy
-* Flask-SQLAlchemy
-* Authlib>=1.1
-* Flask-Cors
-* requests
-* gevent
-* systemd
-* pyopenssl